 Kendall Dinniene

-Scholar of 20th and 21st century multi-ethnic US literature and film with a focus on race, health, gender, and embodiment.
+Scholar of 20th and 21st-century American literature and culture with a focus on race, gender, and body weight.

 Research

-Their second book project, Black Fat Feminisms, uses archival research to argue that late twentieth-century Black feminist authors and activists articulated an intersectional fat politics with the potential to shape interdisciplinary scholarship and political activism today.
+Kendall’s second book project, Black Fat Feminisms, uses extensive archival research to argue that late twentieth-century Black feminist authors and activists articulated an intersectional fat politics with the potential to shape interdisciplinary scholarship and political activism today.

-Kendall’s research has appeared or is forthcoming in venues including Studies in American Fiction, Ethnic Studies Review, and Fat Studies.
+You can find Kendall’s research in venues including Studies in American Fiction, Ethnic Studies Review, Fat Studies, and Experiments in Black Feminism.

 Publications